2018 Academy of Funk

 The panel included prominent members of D.C.’s funk and go-go music scenes, educators, activists, and curators.
 The panelists discussed a wide range of topics, including the history of U. Street and the significance of funk and go-go in D.C. culture.
 We invited all in attendance to take part in the insightful lead-up to the 5th Annual Funk Parade.

 From James Brown’s “Black and Proud” 1968 decision to abandon his signature conk for natural hair to Kiran Gandhi’s decision to “free bleed” at the 2015 London Marathon, fashion, music, and politics have always made powerful statements on the condition of humankind.
 A panel of experts explored examples of mainstream and grassroots movements influenced by musical artists who expressed political views through their personal style.

 Voices from U. Street:

 a Reflection on Decades Past

 MAY 10TH, 2018

 Prince Hall Lodge

-The Prince Hall Lodge welcomes in the U Street neighborhood and the Funk Parade community for an evening of reflection and discussion about U Street over the decades.
+The Prince Hall Lodge welcomed in the U. Street neighborhood and the Funk Parade community for an evening of reflection and discussion about U. Street over the decades.

-Our esteemed panelists of authors, professors, civil rights leaders and long time U Street residents will share their stories and reflections on a changing neighborhood dealing with gentrification, development and the need to preserve DC's cultural heritage.
+Our esteemed panel of authors, professors, civil rights leaders and long time U. Street residents shared their stories and reflections on a changing neighborhood dealing with gentrification, development and the need to preserve DC's cultural heritage.